from January 15 to March 31 2019

-As part of the France-Romania 2019 Season which celebrates the centenary of the creation of modern Romania and coincides with the Romanian Presidency of the Council of the European Union, the Musée de la Chasse et de la Nature offers carte blanche to artist Mircea Cantor.
+As part of the 2019 France-Romania Season, which celebrates the centenary of the creation of modern Romania and coincides with the Romanian Presidency of the Council of the European Union, the Musée de la Chasse et de la Nature offers a carte blanche to the artist Mircea Cantor.

-Mircea Cantor (born in 1977), internationally renowned artist and major figure in Romanian contemporary art, won the Ricard Corporate Foundation Prize in 2004, then the prestigious Marcel Duchamp Prize in 2011.
-Her childhood, spent in a country under a communist regime, and his personal memories constitute the starting point of most of his works.
-His productions focus on highlighting the social differences and the remaining borders between countries.
-The formal and aesthetic research of his videos and his installations combines with a poetic commitment resulting in simple gestures, but of universal value.
+Mircea Cantor (b.
+1977), an internationally renowned artist and a major figure in Romanian contemporary art, won the Ricard Foundation Prize in 2004 and the prestigious Marcel Duchamp Prize in 2011.
+His childhood, spent in a country under communist rule, and his personal memories are the starting point for most of his works.
+His productions focus on the social differences and the borders between countries.
+The formal and aesthetic research of his videos and installations is combined with a poetic commitment that translates into simple gestures, but with a universal value.

-Mircea Cantor is also sensitive to the very special relationship that the vernacular tradition of her native country has developed with wild animals.
-The abundant and diverse fauna (bears, wolves, migratory birds, etc.) which inhabit the vast expanses of Romania, from the forests of the Carpathians to the marshy lands of the Danube delta, inspires certain traditional festivals and the production of objects which are theirs. are destined.
-Over the centuries, Christian culture has integrated the ancient pagan rites which resurface in particular on the occasion of colinde or end of year celebrations.
+Mircea Cantor is also sensitive to the very particular relationship that the vernacular tradition of his native country has developed with wild animals.
+The abundant and diverse fauna (bears, wolves, migratory birds...) that inhabits the vast expanses of Romania, from the forests of the Carpathians to the marshy lands of the Danube Delta, inspires certain traditional celebrations and the production of objects dedicated to them.
+Over the centuries, the Christian culture has integrated the ancient pagan rites which reappear especially on the occasion of the colinde or end-of-year celebrations.

-These rites will serve as a common thread for Mircea Cantor for the exhibition he is organizing through the rooms of the museum, as if it became the territory of a strange parade.
-In "image hunter" or vânătorul de imagini, he collects objects and works and arranges them in a way that gives them a new meaning.
-Borrowing objects of popular art from the Museum of the Romanian Peasant in Bucharest, ordering from his artist friends from Romania works on the theme of hunting, he mixes these "ready-mades" of a particular genre with his own works in a scenography that plays with the permanent collections of the museum.
+These rites will serve as a guideline for Mircea Cantor for the exhibition he is organizing through the rooms of the museum, as if it were becoming the territory of a strange parade.
+As an "image hunter" or vânătorul de imagini, he collects objects and works and arranges them in a way that gives them a new meaning.
+Borrowing folk art objects from the Romanian Peasant Museum in Bucharest, commissioning his Romanian artist friends to create works on the theme of hunting, he mixes these "ready-made" of a particular kind with his own works in a scenography that comes to play with the permanent collections of the museum.